mharunarrashid/Technical-writing/User_manual.md

 ### **3. Overview**

-The 616T and 616R are a small and lightweight fiber optic transmitter and receiver pair that transmit uncompressed resolutions up to WQXGA (2560x1600 @60Hz) or WQUXGA (3840x2400 @33Hz vertical refresh rate) over dual link DVI to a range of dual-link meters (1640 feet) over duplex multimode fiber optic cable with two LC connectors.
+The 616T and 616R are a small and lightweight fiber optic transmitter and receiver pair that transmit uncompressed resolutions up to WQXGA (2560x1600 @60Hz) or WQUXGA (3840x2400 @33Hz vertical refresh rate) over dual-link DVI to a range of dual-link meters (1640 feet) over duplex multimode fiber optic cable with two LC connectors.
 The 616T converts dual-link DVI signals to optical signals that it transmits to the 616R.
 The 616R decodes the optical signals back to a dual-link DVI signal.

 The **616T** and **616R** feature: